NMSTechnologySemiconductors42,000 employees

 Gross Margin Expansion Peaked; Contraction Already Visible

-Showing 1 of 6 insights.
-Sign up to read all findings.
+Showing 1 of 6 findings.
+Sign up to read all.

 Hyperscaler capex, particularly from Meta and Microsoft, has driven 80%+ of NVIDIA demand growth since 2023.
 These spenders operate multi-year procurement cycles with boom-bust patterns; any slowdown in AI model training ROI or capex budget reprioritization triggers rapid revenue deceleration and inventory destocking.
 FCF conversion declining from 0.91 to 0.81 suggests inventory builds are already pressuring working capital, a leading indicator of demand saturation.
 Historical GPU cycles show 20-40% revenue drops in trough years.